thosgood/this-weeks-finds/markdown/251-300/week295.md

     \node[fill=white] at (2.5,0) {$\times$};
   \end{tikzpicture}
 $$
-The inputs and outputs are marked as $x$'s here.
+The inputs and outputs are marked as $\times$'s here.
 I've drawn a planar graph, but we could also have a nonplanar one, like this:
 $$
   \begin{tikzpicture}